akumar94/painted-worlds/README.md

 ## The Idea

-Auction houses like Sotheby's sell the world's greatest paintings — but buyers experience them as flat JPEGs on a screen.
+Auction houses like Sotheby's sell the world's greatest paintings, but buyers experience them as flat JPEGs on a screen.
 What if you could *walk into* a painting before bidding on it?
 Painted Worlds makes that real.

 You stand in a museum.
 Three masterworks hang on the wall.
-Walk toward any painting and you're teleported *inside* it — into a fully navigable 3D world generated from the artwork itself.
+Walk toward any painting and you're teleported *inside* it, into a fully navigable 3D world generated from the artwork itself.

 ---